siggame/TheArena/README.md

 Sudo access must be given to do networking otherwise errors will occur.
 In the event of ANY error, check the Log file

     nano Log.txt

+ To keep persistant do:

+     screen -S arena

+ then run the game in the screen and when it's running do CTRL+A+D and it will return to the original linux and you can close the application.